Argentina earns first World Cup point with 0-0 Japan draw

 Argentina lost its previous six World Cup matches in 2003 and 2007, and missed the 2011 and 2015 tournaments.
 Argentina had been outscored 33-2 in the six previous World Cup matches prior to Monday’s opener against Japan.

+“For women’s football in Argentina it is great that we are starting to flourish,” Argentina coach Carlos Borrello said.
+“We are starting on our way and just starting to face up to these powerful forces in football.”

-Argentina offered little threat but was compact and tough for Japan to break down.
+Argentina offered little threat but was compact and tough for 2011 champion Japan to break down.

+“I congratulated my players.
+The fact they understand your game plan and are so disciplined on the pitch is very satisfying to see,” Borrello said. “”We couldn’t play any other way against this team.
+We had to stay back and be very, very organized and then come out with some counter attacks.
+It was very satisfying to earn a point.”

 Japan took until the 50th minute to test goalkeeper Vanina Correa, who stopped forward Kumi Yokoyama’s low shot from about 35 meters out.
 Minutes later Japan midfielder Yui Hasegawa botched a good chance, swiping left of the goal from close range after a cross from the right.